Science & Research

 - All work performed is recorded legibly.
 Work is recorded in such a manner than another individual, competent in the same field, may repeat the work described solely from the description written without additional explanation.

-- Entries are made in ink.
+- If entries are not done electronically, entries are made in ink.
 No erasures are made.
 Space not used will be indicated with a line.

 - Electronic Records

 - Electronic records and data files are backed up on a regular basis to safeguard against the loss of information due to equipment malfunctions or human error.
-Instrument backups are noted on the respective Function Verification and Preventive Maintenance sheet.
+Instrument backups are noted on the respective Function Verification and Preventive Maintenance sheet, equipment log, or documented by the Scientific Data Management System (SDMS) if performed automatically using Symantec BackupExec.

 - If applicable backups for the database in the Records Management Center (RMC) onto tape media are performed daily, weekly and monthly.